fgias/crypto-bot/README.md

 # Testing trading strategies with the Freqtrade crypto bot.

-This is the strategy folder of the Freqtrade bot, https://www.freqtrade.io/en/stable/.
+This is the strategy folder for the Freqtrade bot.

+To set up, see the https://www.freqtrade.io/en/stable/ or the udemy course https://www.udemy.com/course/build-a-crypto-bot-100-functional-algorithmic-trading-freqtrade/.

 ## Deploying the bot to run 24/7 on the AWS cloud
 - Register on AWS.